WAKE SMITH SOLICITORS - CLIENT COMPLAINT POLICY

 We are committed to trying to resolve any dispute in an amicable and sensible way, and believe that this can be best achieved through a properly conducted dialogue along the lines described above.
 However, at any time during this process, or if you continue to remain dissatisfied with our handling of your complaint, you may refer your complaint to the LeO.

 You should also be aware that complaints should be brought to the LeO within six months of receiving a final response to your complaint from us.
-Both of these time limit rules should be satisfied for LeO to accept your complaint.
+These time limit rules are ordinarily required to be satisfied in order for the LeO to accept your complaint.

 If your concern relates to our behaviour, as opposed to our service or advice, the Solicitors Regulation Authority (SRA) can help.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.